RCA Studio B

-RCA Studio B was a music recording studio in Nashville, Tennessee, established in 1957 by Steve Sholes and Chet Atkins for RCA Victor.
+RCA Studio B is a music recording studio in Nashville, Tennessee, established in 1957 by Steve Sholes and Chet Atkins for RCA Victor.
 Originally known simply as the RCA Victor Studio, in 1965 the studio was designated as Studio B after RCA Victor built the newer, larger Studio A in an adjacent building.

 Located centrally in what would become Nashville's Music Row, the RCA Victor Studios were an essential factor to the development of the musical production style and sound engineering technique known as the Nashville Sound.
 In the two decades the studio was in operation, RCA Studio B produced 60 percent of the Billboard magazine's Country chart hits.

 The studio closed in 1977.
 Since 1992 the studio has been under the ownership of the Country Music Hall of Fame, which offers scheduled tours of the facilities.

 History

 Early history

 After years of using portable equipment to record projects in various recording facilities around Nashville, Steve Sholes and Chet Atkins established RCA Victor's first Nashville recording facility within the Methodist Television Radio & Film Commission building at 1525 McGavock Street in 1954.
-It was at this studio in January, 1956, that Sholes and Atkins produced a session with Elvis Presley during which he recorded Heartbreak Hotel, the song that would become Presley's first gold record and the biggest-selling single of 1956.
+It was at this studio in January, 1956, that Sholes and Atkins produced the first RCA Victor recording session with Elvis Presley during which he recorded Heartbreak Hotel, the song that would become Presley's first gold record and the biggest-selling single of 1956.
 The building on McGavock Street that housed this recording studio was demolished in 2006 for a parking lot.